oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_devops_diff_response_facts_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The commit or ref name to compare changes against.
-If baseVersion is not provided, the diff will be gone against an empty tree.</div>
+                                            <div>The commit or reference name to compare changes against.
+If base version is not provided, the difference goes against an empty tree.</div>
                                                         </td>
             </tr>
                                 <tr>